The U.S. Government Engagement in Global Health: A Primer

 Which Agencies and Programs of the U.S. Government Are Involved in Global Health?

-The U.S. government’s engagement in global health is overseen and carried out by multiple agencies, departments, and several Congressional committees (see Figure 5).
-In general, the U.S. global health engagement has developed within two main structures of the government—the foreign assistance structure, which is predominantly global development-oriented and has close links to foreign policy, and the public health structure, which has its roots in disease prevention, control, and surveillance efforts.
+The U.S. government’s engagement in global health is overseen and carried out by multiple agencies and departments, and several congressional committees (see Figure 5).
+In general, U.S. global health engagement has developed within two main structures of the government: the foreign assistance structure, which is predominantly global development-oriented and has close links to foreign policy, and the public health structure, which has its roots in disease prevention, control, and surveillance efforts.
 Most funding for and oversight of U.S. global health resides within the foreign assistance structure, including at the Department of State (State), the U.S. Agency for International Development (USAID), and the Millennium Challenge Corporation (MCC).
 The public health structure, represented most prominently by several agencies within the Department of Health and Human Services (HHS), also plays an important global health role.
-Additional departments and agencies are also involved in global health, including the Department of Defense (DoD), Department of Agriculture (USDA), the Peace Corps, the Environmental Protection Agency (EPA), the Department of Homeland Security (DHS), the Department of Labor (DoL), the Department of Commerce (Commerce), the National Security Council (NSC), and the Office of the U.S. Trade Representative (USTR).
+Additional departments and agencies are also involved in global health, including the Department of Defense (DoD), the Department of Agriculture (USDA), the Peace Corps, the Environmental Protection Agency (EPA), the Department of Homeland Security (DHS), the Department of Labor (DoL), the Department of Commerce (Commerce), the National Security Council (NSC), and the Office of the U.S. Trade Representative (USTR).

 A schematic of the U.S. government’s global health organization can be seen in Figure 5 below.